 The largest portion of the Authority's assets is noncurrent.
-Approximately 51% and 45% of total assets are capital and right-to-use assets (e.g., infrastructure, buildings, equipment, and other), net of accumulated depreciation and amortization as of December 31, 2023 and 2022, respectively.
-The Authority uses these capital assets to provide services, and consequently, these assets are not available to liquidate liabilities or for other future spending.
-The original acquisition of capital assets was primarily financed from revenue bond proceeds, while newer capital assets for over a decade have been financed with unrestricted funds.
-Approximately \$597.1 million, or 42%, and \$613.6 million, or 49%, of total assets are cash equivalents and investments as of December 31, 2023 and 2022, respectively.
-Of these amounts, approximately \$394.3 million and \$410.7 million are within the General Surplus accounts as of December 31, 2023 and 2022, respectively, which have specific unrestricted purposes, such as fully funding the Authority's future capital budget and bond defeasances.
-Noncurrent bonds payable was approximately 98% of total noncurrent liabilities in both 2023 and 2022, respectively.
-Total current liabilities were \$184.2 million and \$152.6 million at the end of 2023 and 2022, respectively.
-Of the total current liabilities, \$95.2 million (52%) and \$90.7 million (59%) for 2023 and 2022, respectively, were current bonds payable and related accrued interest payable.
+Approximately 57% and 51% of total assets are capital and right-to-use assets (e.g., infrastructure, buildings, equipment, and other), net of accumulated depreciation and amortization as of December 31, 2024 and 2023, respectively.
+The Authority uses these capital assets to provide services, and consequently, these assets are not available to liquidate liabilities or for other future spend.
+The original acquisition of capital assets was primarily financed from revenue bond proceeds, while for over a decade, newer capital assets have been financed with unrestricted funds.
+There is approximately \$600.1 million, or 40%, and \$627.5 million, or 44%, of total assets are cash equivalents and investments as of December 31, 2024 and 2023, respectively.
+Of these amounts, approximately \$367.3 million and \$394.3 million are within the General Surplus accounts as of December 31, 2024 and 2023, respectively, which have specific unrestricted purposes, such as fully funding the Authority's future capital budget and bond defeasances.
+Noncurrent bonds payable was approximately 99% of total noncurrent liabilities in both 2024 and 2023, respectively.
+Total current liabilities were \$179.3 million and \$184.2 million at the end of 2024 and 2023. respectively.
+Of the total current liabilities, \$95.3 million (53%) and \$95.2 million (52%) for 2024 and 2023, respectively, were current bonds payable and related accrued interest payable.
 These liabilities are to be paid from current assets and the subsequent year's operating and nonoperating revenue as allowed under the Bond Resolutions.